polyseam/invisaline/README.md

 ## The Problem

-When writing multi-line template literals, the content is pushed all the way to the left margin of the editor, which can make it hard to read and appears messy.
+When writing multi-line template literals, the content is pushed all the way to the left margin of the editor, which can make it hard to read and it just appears messy.

 ```ts
 function greet(name: string) {